Skip to main content

 Are Health Sciences Campus faculty eligible to participate in the conference?

 Yes, if you are working or teaching on one of the health sciences campuses (including Charleston, Martinsburg, Bridgeport, etc.), you are welcome to participate in the conference.
-Please indicate which campus you plan to travel to if you would like to attend the May 13 in-person conference activities.
+When completing your conference registration, please indicate which campus you plan to travel to if you would like to attend the May 13 in-person conference activities.
 This helps us to ensure an accurate head count as we plan our spaces.

 With whom do I speak about accommodations or accessibility plans?